loochek/toybox/industrial_sem4/tracking/topics/analysis2.md

 }
 ```

-Due to template type deduction rules and reference collapsing, it can be passed with both lvalues and rvalues. `std::remove_reference` is a special class that - suddenly - removes reference from type T.
+Due to template type deduction rules and reference collapsing, it can be passed with both lvalues and rvalues.

 So, previous example can be written like this
 ```c++